-$^{^{34}}$ We add a small number before we take the log to deal with zeros.
+$^{38}\mathrm{We}$ add a small number before we take the log to deal with zeros.

-shares (Gerber and Huber, 2010).
-Levendusky et al. (2008) show that presidential vote share is a reasonably consistent proxy for partial provide and Warshaw (2014) show municipal government policies reflect partial preferences of constituents.
+There are three types of recipients for federal awards: prime, subprime, vendors.
+Recipients are categorized as prime if they receive funds from the awarding agency directly.
+Prime recipients can be companies, state, county, and city agencies.
+Recipients are categorized as subprime if they receive funds from the awarding agency indirectly through a middleman (mostly state offices).
+Vendors are companies that receive the funds to execute the task.
+We exclude vendors from our analyses. economy studies of economic activity in measuring local partisanship with county-level presidential vote shares (Gerber & Huber, 2010).
+Levendusky et al. (2008) show that presidential vote share is a reasonably consistent proxy for partisanship.
+Tausanovitch and Warshaw (2014) show municipal government policies reflect partisan preferences of constituents.
 We use county-level Republican presidential vote share in the 2008 election, drawn from Dave Leip's Atlas of US Elections.

-Data for domestic greenfield come from fDiMarkets; data for M&A come from Thomson Reuters' SDC Platinum database.
+Data for domestic greenfield come from fDi Markets; data for M&A come from Thomson Reuters' SDC Platinum database.
 We also add the number of patents as a control.
 To the extent that foreign firms are drawn to locations with greater technological innovation, patents are an observable and time varying metric of innovation at the county level.
-Data for patents are from US Patent and Trademark Office.36
+Patent data are from US Patent and Trademark Office.

 We compose our measure of excess capacity using the Bureau of Labor Statistics' Mass Layoff statistics.
-We use the number of initial claimants (in thousands) for unemployment insurance associated with mass layoffs at the county level between 2001 and 2006.
-This measure serves as a proxy for excess capacity that a county has to entice new manufacturing investors with idle factories and machinery.
-We interact this measure with the vote margin of a county to see if politicians can direct location-based incentives to get firms to invest in swing counties conditional on excess capacity.
+We use the number of initial claimants (in thousands) for unemployment insurance associated with extended mass layoffs at the county level between 2001 and 2006.
+This measure proxies for excess capacity that a county has to entice new manufacturing investors with idle factories and machinery.
+We interact this measure with county vote margin to see if politicians can direct location-based incentives to get firms to invest in swing counties conditional on excess capacity.

 We further investigate whether governors have political motives to target stimulus funds by exploiting governor term limits.
 We argue that such targeting should be the most relevant for governors who are facing elections in the near future.
 We use exogenous variation created by term limits for governors by each state to further examine whether political ambitions are driving the results in our paper.
 We collect information on governors' term limits from ballotpedia.org.
 We only consider immediate term limits since they are a better proxy for immediate election concerns.
-We coded governors that couldn't run due to term limits and governors who chose not to run for other reasons as 0^{37} .
-We coded governors who ran in the subsequent election as 1.
-Out of 49 governors who were in office in 2009, 29% (14) ran in the subsequent election, whereas 71% (35) did not.
+We coded governors that couldn't run due to term limits and governors who chose to not run for other reasons as $0.^{41}$ We coded governors who ran in the subsequent election, whereas 71% (35) did not.
 We then re-ran our multinomial logit model, including an interaction term between our eligibility measure and competitiveness.